Lasagnenator/graphics3d/README.md

 In both functions, point is a list of `[x,y,z]`. pivot_point is also a list of `[x,y,z]`.
 T, S, R are all matrices but do not have to be a Matrix class.
 They will be converted automatically to be used.

-There is a function called InFrutum which detects if a point is in the frustum described by the angles that the faces meet with the x and y axis.
+There is a function called InFrustum which detects if a point is in the frustum described by the angles that the faces meet with the x and y axis.
 It is used as follows.
 ```
 InFrustum(point, theta_x, theta_y, degrees=True) -> bool
 ```